openstack/openstack-manuals/doc/install-guide/source/environment-networking.rst

 network infrastructure.

 Network interface names vary by distribution.
-Traditionally, interfaces use "eth" followed by a sequential number.
-To cover all variations, this guide simply refers to the first interface as the interface with the lowest number and the second interface as the interface with the highest number.
+Traditionally, interfaces use ``eth`` followed by a sequential number.
+To cover all variations, this guide refers to the first interface as the interface with the lowest number and the second interface as the interface with the highest number.

 Unless you intend to use the exact configuration provided in this example architecture, you must modify the networks in this procedure to match your environment.
-Also, each node must resolve the other nodes by name in addition to IP address.
+Each node must resolve the other nodes by name in addition to IP address.
 For example, the ``controller`` name must resolve to ``10.0.0.11``, the IP address of the management interface on the controller node.